graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 );
 ```

-2Hook up your GraphQL schema to your IoC container.
+2. Hook up your GraphQL schema to your IoC container.

 ``` csharp
 public class MySchema : Schema